 |Kearns High School||McPolin Elementary||Roy Junior High|

-Principals are required to make the school staff aware of how the school is using trust funds annually.
+Principals are encouraged to make the school staff aware of how the school is using trust funds annually.
 These flyers are prepared to support principals in that responsibility.

 |Staff Information Flyer – Elementary||Staff Information Flyer – JH/HS|